schultyy/PL-playground/README.md

 ## Definition
 A scope defines a protected area where variables and functions are stored.
 A new scope is created by one of the following keywords(…) and ends with **end**.
 A scope can contain other scopes.
 All items in the current scope are visible in nested scopes, excluding those variables with are marked as **local**.
+# Type system
+## Definition
+This is a very important and interesting part.
+For prototyping reasons it is good to have dynamic typing, but for performance, static typing is the better choice.
+I want to combine both of these to enable fast prototyping *and* fast programs.
+## Example
+A new program is created.
+The programmer writes some code, that fits to the use case(s).
+He provides some tests to guarantee that the requirements are complied.
+After some profiling work, he spots the critical parts of his program and adds type informations to the variables.
+The compiler can omit some of the infrastructure code, that extracts the from the variable and just needs the code that ensures type safety.
 # Paradigms
 ## Functional
 At first, some basic features should be supported, like pass a function as parameter to another function, assign a function to a variable and so on.
 Also immutable variables are important.